 Selling to customers in Canada

-For more information on the requirements and regulations for selling to customers across Canada, contact the Canada Business Network centre located in the customer's province or territory.
+For more information on the requirements and regulations for selling to customers across Canada, contact the business support centres located in the customer's province or territory.

-Important note: The toll-free number will connect you to the centre for the province or territory you are calling from.
+Important note: The toll-free number ending in 4444 will connect you to the centre for the province or territory you are calling from.
 To contact a centre located outside of your province or territory, please use the local number or email address listed for that centre.

 Selling to customers located outside of Canada

 For more information on the legal requirements for getting your goods and services to customers in other countries, you can contact the offices of foreign representatives in Canada.
 Global Affairs Canada provides a listing of foreign representatives in Canada.